hykilpikonna/Huananzhi-X99-AD3-OpenCore/README.md

 - [ ] 📶 Intel AX210 WiFi
 - [ ] 📶 Intel AX210 Bluetooth
 - [x] 🔌 USB Ports
-Note: Due to the 15 ports limit, the top left USB 2.0 port in the back is disabled
+Note: Due to the 15 ports limit, the top right USB 2.0 port in the back is disabled
 Also, only one of the two front USB ports are mapped.
 - [x] 💬 iMessage
 - [x] 🎧 Realtek ALC662 Audio